The \'etale symmetric K\"unneth theorem: Homological localizations of pro-spaces

-The following proposition shows that the localizations $L_R$ and $L^R$ agree in many cases of interest, partially answering \cite[Question 10.2]{Isaksen:2005}.
+The following proposition shows that the localizations $L_R$ and $L^R$ agree in many cases of interest, partially answering \cite[Question 11.2]{Isaksen:2005}.

 \begin{proposition} Let $F$ be a prime field and let $X$ be a pro-space whose $F$-homology pro-groups are pro-finite-dimensional vector spaces.
-Then $L_FX$ is $F$-profinite. \end{proposition}
+Then $L_FX$ is $F$-profinite.
+In other words, the canonical map $L_FX\to L^FX$ is an equivalence. \end{proposition}

 \begin{proof} First we claim that any $F$-profinite pro-space with profinite $\pi_0$ satisfies the given condition on $X$.
-Such a pro-space is a cofiltered limit of spaces that are finite limits of $K(F,n)$'s and have finite $\pi_0$.
-Using Eilenberg–Moore \cite[Corollary 1.1.10]{DAG13}, it suffices to show that $H^m(K(F,n),F)$ is finite-dimensional for every $m\geq 0$ and $n\geq 2$, which is a well-known computation.
+Such a pro-space is a cofiltered limit of spaces with finite $\pi_0$ that are obtained from $K(F,n)$'s using finite limits.
+By \cite[Proposition 5.3]{BK}, each connected component of such a space is obtained from the point by a finite sequence of principal fibrations with fibers $K(F,n)$ with $n\geq 1$.
+Using Eilenberg–Moore \cite[Corollary 1.1.10]{DAG13}, it thus suffices to show that $H^m(K(F,n),F)$ is finite-dimensional for every $m\geq 0$ and $n\geq 1$, which is a well-known computation.
 Thus, both $X$ and $L^FX$ have pro-finite-dimensional $F$-homology pro-groups.
 It follows that the canonical map $X\to L^FX$ induces an isomorphism on $F$-cohomology ind-groups, whence on $F$-homology pro-groups. \end{proof}

-\begin{remark} It is clear that the class of pro-spaces $X$ satisfying the hypothesis of Proposition~\ref{prop:L_F=L^F} is preserved by $L_F$, finite products, and finite colimits (it suffices to verify the latter for pushouts). \end{remark}
+\begin{remark} It is clear that the class of pro-spaces $X$ satisfying the hypothesis of Proposition~\ref{prop:L_F=L^F} is preserved by $L_F$, retracts, finite products, and finite colimits (it suffices to verify the latter for pushouts). \end{remark}

+\begin{proposition} Let $F$ be a prime field and let $X$ be a pro-space whose $F$-homology pro-groups in degrees $\leq n$ are pro-finite-dimensional vector spaces.
+Then the canonical map $L_{F,\leq n}X\to L^F_{\leq n}X$ is an equivalence.
+Furthermore, $L_{F,\leq n}$ preserves finite products of such pro-spaces. \end{proposition}

+\begin{proof} As in the proof of Proposition~\ref{prop:L_F=L^F}, $L^F_{\leq n}X$ has pro-finite-dimensional $F$-homology pro-groups, hence the canonical map $X\to L^F_{\leq n}X$ induces an isomorphism on $F$-cohomology ind-groups in degrees $\leq n$.
+Since these groups are finite-dimensional $F$-vector spaces, this remains true for cohomology with coefficients in any $F$-vector space, which implies the first statement.
+For the second statement, we must show that the canonical map